Egbert Cadbury

 Major (Honorary Air Commodore) Sir Egbert "Bertie" Cadbury DSC DFC JP DL (20 April 1893 – 12 January 1967) was a British businessman, a member of the Cadbury family, who as a First World War pilot shot down two Zeppelins over the North Sea: L.21 on 28 November 1916, and L.70 on 6 August 1918: the latter while flying a De Havilland DH.4 with Robert Leckie as observer/gunner.

 Early life and background

-Egbert Cadbury was born in Selly Oak, Birmingham, the youngest son of George Cadbury and his second wife Elizabeth Cadbury, and the grandson of John, the founder the family business.
+Egbert Cadbury was born in Selly Oak, Birmingham, the youngest son of George Cadbury and his second wife Elizabeth Cadbury, and the grandson of John, the founder of the family confectionary business.
 A year after he was born the family moved to a new home, Northfield Manor House, in Northfield, Birmingham.
 He was educated at Leighton Park School in Reading, then went to Trinity College, Cambridge to study economics.